docksal/docksal/docs/content/tools/xdebug.md

 able to access its code (and thus debug it).
 Specifically, this means that you can only debug Drush and Drupal Console instances local to the project (installed with Composer as project level dependencies).

-Note: If drush is ran before web request debugging is configured, PHPStorm will not automatically configure the server and directory mappings for you.
+Note: If drush is run before web request debugging is configured, PHPStorm will not automatically configure the server and directory mappings for you.
 You will have to do this manually (see instructions for manual configuration above).

 ![PHPStorm debugging with drush](/images/xdebug-phpstorm-drush.png)

 (1) Increase the Max. simultaneous connections to allow drush to spawn other drush instances.
 Otherwise the debugger may get stuck without any response.
 (2) Disable "Force break at the first line when a script is outside the project."
 Since the main drush binary resides in `cli` in `/usr/local/bin/drush`, the debugger will break on every drush invocation.

-Note: If using Drush 8.x path mappings for the Drush binary will need to be set in PHPStorm.
+Note: If using Drush 8.x, path mappings for the Drush binary will need to be set in PHPStorm.

 ![PHPStorm drush path mapping](/images/xdebug-mapping.png)